OxfordSemantic/AdvancedWorkshop/README.md

 - manipulate sets of rule to take advantage of the most advanced functionality of reasoning,
 - tips and tricks to improve your ability and understanding of reasoning with RDFox.

+There are 3 main sections:

+1. Foundations and setup

+2. Rule keywords and functions

+3. Advanced use of rules

 Contained within each notebook is:
 - a simple example of a complex concept with details explanations of each part,
 - a challenging rule-writing exercise,